Quivers with potentials for Grassmannian cluster algebras: Preliminaries

-Note that there are no external arrows in $Q(D)$.
-It has been proved in \cite{S06} that the geometric exchange of the Postnikov diagram is compatible with the mutation of the quiver, after forgetting the external arrows arising from the quiver mutation, and the coordinate ring $\C[\Gr(k,n)]$ has a cluster algebra structure, more precisely, the localization of $\C[\Gr(k,n)]$ at consecutive Pl\"{u}cker coordinates is isomorphic to the complexification of $\A_{(Q(D),F)}$ as cluster algebras.
+It has been proved in \cite{S06} that the coordinate ring $\C[\Gr(k,n)]$ has a cluster algebra structure, more precisely, the localization of $\C[\Gr(k,n)]$ at consecutive Pl\"{u}cker coordinates is isomorphic to the complexification of $\A_{(\overline{Q}(D),F)}$ as cluster algebras.

+\begin{remark} Note that the frozen arrows in the iced quiver $(\overline{Q}(D),F(D))$ have no influence on the ``cluster structure" of the cluster algebra ${\mathcal{A}}_{(\overline{Q}(D),F(D))}$.
+However, these arrows appear naturally in the (Frobenius) categorification of the cluster algebras in \cite{BKM16,GLS08,JKS16}.
+In particular, it is proved by Buar-King-Marsh in \cite{BKM16} that $(\overline{Q}(D),F(D))$ is the Gabriel quiver of the endomorphism algebra of the cluster tilting object in the Frobenius category (see Section \ref{sec:application} for more information about this).
+These arrows are also important for the properties of the IQP itself (see Remarks \ref{rem:geo-ex-and-mut}, \ref{rem:nonrigidity} and \ref{rem:nonJacobi-finite}).
+The choice of such arrows ensures that we are able to define the IQP associated to the Grassmannian cluster algebras (see Remarks \ref{rem:geo-ex-and-mut} and Definition \ref{def:QP for Grassmannian cluster algebra}). \end{remark}